-You should refer to our consolidated financial statements for the year ended March 31, 2019 while you read this discussion.
+You should refer to our consolidated financial statements for the year ended March 31, 2020 while you read this discussion.
 Those financial statements provide significant, material information that is not meant to be, nor is it included in this discussion.
 This discussion is meant to provide information not included in the financial statements and an explanation of some of the financial statement information.

-We realized a profit of \$421,264 during the year ended March 31, 2019, compared to \$298,088 for the year ended March 31, 2018, an increase of 41%, and \$161,080 for the year ended March 31, 2017.
-Our gross profit margin realized during 2019 was 21.2% compared to 20.9% for 2018 and 20.3% for 2017.
+We realized a profit of \$591,016 during the year ended March 31, 2020, compared to \$421,264 for the year ended March 31, 2019, an increase of 40%, and \$298,088 for the year ended March 31, 2018.
+Our gross profit margin realized during 2020 was 23.2% compared to 21.2% for 2019 and 20.9% for 2018.
 Our gross profit margins improved due to the air laid paper machine going into production, which reduced raw materials costs by more than the added overhead and depreciation attributable to the machine.
 Sales volume growth is the result of the introduction of table top and other non-clinical air laid products, and weakened competition from US and Chinese products.
 The higher value of the US dollar makes their product more expensive in Canada, which has improved our sales.
 Additionally, our sales into the US market, which are priced in US dollars, result in higher Canadian dollar margins.
+The gross profit margin for 2020 increased by approximately 1.1% as a result of adopting the new accounting policy for leases, which shows the interest portion of lease payments as a financing expense.